If you have questions about reading and filling out your prescription, the following images can help you understand the process.

 -1.00 means 100 degrees of astigmatism.

-100 refers to the direction of astigmatism 100 degrees.
+100 means that the astigmatism direction is 100 degrees.

 [ PD ]

-How to fill out a single prescription form on our website?
+How to fill out a prescription form on our website?

 [ ADD ]

-How to fill in the progressive/multi-focus prescription form in our website?
+How to fill out a progressive/varifocal prescription form on our website?